LekaUila/42-so_long/README.md

 but I don't remember where.
 So for safety, do not use these images to publish them to you, they belong to someone and I only used them for a project within 42.

+The graffic library used is the minilibx, it the library of 42.
+Not mine.